emmanuel-mejia/mongodb-python/README.md

-# mongodb-python
+# Project using a MongoDB in Cloud with Python

-The aim of this repository is to an academic example to create a mongodb example using Python.
+The aim of this repository is to create a Mongodb in Cloud using Python.